 Gary S. Lawson (1958- ) is a legal scholar and constitutional historian whose essay on the unconstitutional character of the administrative state makes him the third member of my trinity of constitutional scholars (Smith, Berger, and Lawson) who have restored the original understanding of the American Constitution.

-In Lawson’s case this achievement came through writing a law review article, “The Rise and Rise of the Modern Administrative State,” Harvard Law Review, Vol. 107, 1231-1254 (1994).
+In Lawson’s case this achievement came through writing the law review article “The Rise and Rise of the Modern Administrative State,” Harvard Law Review, Vol. 107, 1231-1254 (1994).

-Many Americans today are aware that the American federal system of government no longer exists, having been abolished in the nineteen thirties and forties.
-A few Americans understand, due to the work of men like Smith and Berger, that the Supreme Court has gone beyond its legitimate constitutional role and has usurped the authority of the people to determine their laws.
-What Lawson goes on to demonstrate, in a brief and concise essay, is that the separation of powers between the Congress, the presidency, and the judiciary also no longer exists.
-The unitary authority of the modern federal bureaucracy - the administrative state - has largely taken the place of the constitutional branches of government.
+Many Americans today are aware that the American federal system no longer exists, having been abolished during the nineteen thirties and forties.
+A fewer number of Americans understand the extent to which the Supreme Court has gone far beyond its legitimate constitutional role in usurping the authority of the people to determine their fundamental laws.
+But what Lawson demonstrates, in this brief and concise essay, is that the separation of powers between the Congress, the presidency, and the judiciary also has been abolished.
+The unitary authority of the modern federal bureaucracy, of what is called the administrative state, has largely taken the place of the constitutional branches of American government.

 More recently, a mammoth, five hundred page exposition on Lawson’s theme has appeared.
 Written by legal scholar Philip Hamburger, Is Administrative Law Unlawful?
-(2014) is an exploration in depth of what Lawson outlined in just a few thousand words.
-However, there is still nothing that can beat Lawson’s masterful summary of the constitutional crisis entailed by the rise of the administrative state and its abolition of the separation of powers within the American central government.
+(2014) is an exploration in depth of what Lawson outlined in only a few thousand words.
+But there is nothing that can beat Lawson’s masterful summary of the rise of the American administrative state and its abolition of the Constitution's separation of powers.